Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

-* 2.3 2018-05-01
+* 2.4 2018-05-25
-  * Added information on format of Orderconfirmation Token
+  * Added information on format of Orderconfirmation Token, this is implemented with EPP release 2.3.0 currently only available in sandbox and introduces the new extension: `dkhm:url`
   * Addition of risk assessment for create domain command poll response.
 The XSD files revision 2.2 describes the changes to the XSD and supports the new extension: `dkhm:risk_assessment`

+* 2.3 2018-05-01
+  * Updated XSD history
   * Added diagram for create domain
-  * Updated XSD history

 * 2.2 2017-12-19
   * Removed information on status blocked, which has been deprecated